silesky/vscode-toggle-bool/README.md

   },
 ```

-## You can define mappings in both directions, so you can even create a linear state machine.
+## Mappings are defined in both directions, so you can create a linear state machine.

 ```json
   ...